Carbon-Twelve-C12/supernova/README.md

 ## Current Status

-The project is currently at version 0.9.0 in **ACTIVE DEVELOPMENT** state.
+The project is currently at version 0.9.0-BETA.
 The architecture and core components have been designed and implemented, with all core functionality now operational.
-We've successfully integrated quantum-resistant cryptography, advanced security measures, comprehensive environmental impact tracking, and Lightning Network support.
+We've successfully resolved all compilation issues and the codebase builds successfully.
+The project features quantum-resistant cryptography, advanced security measures, comprehensive environmental impact tracking, and Lightning Network support.

 Key highlights:

+- **Compilation Success**: All compilation issues have been resolved and the codebase now builds successfully.
+See [docs/SUPERNOVA_COMPILATION_FIXES.md](docs/SUPERNOVA_COMPILATION_FIXES.md) for details.
 - **Quantum Resistance**: Post-quantum cryptographic signatures fully integrated using Falcon-based lattice cryptography, providing protection against quantum computer attacks.
 - **Environmental Tracking**: Real-time emissions monitoring with geographical attribution, green mining incentives, and environmental treasury for carbon offsets.
 - **Advanced Security**: Comprehensive security manager implementing IP diversity, peer rotation, challenge-response systems, and behavioral scoring to prevent various attack vectors.